KahiniWadhawan/Big-Neuron/WebApp/BigNeuronWebApp/README.md

 # [Visit Our App](http://big-neuron.github.io) - [Big Neuron](http://big-neuron.github.io)

-[Big Neuron](http://big-neuron.github.io) is an interactive web app to allow the user to visualize big data collected and analyzed from Twitter based on the user's specified keyword.
+[Big Neuron](http://big-neuron.github.io) is an interactive web app that allows the user to visualize big data collected and analyzed from Twitter based on the user's specified keyword.

 ## The Project